This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Based on international trade increasing significantly in the past few decades, Mexico has executed free trade agreements with several jurisdictions (including the United States, Canada, Japan, Chile, the European Union and Israel) that include and recognise the importance of international cooperation and coordination among the competent authorities to ensure the effective enforcement of antitrust law between the free trade areas.
 In addition, Mexico has executed agreements with the United States and Canada, among others, that deepen cooperation to ensure the prevention and prohibition of monopolistic activities.

-Impact of the covid-19 outbreak on antitrust practice in Mexico
+Political impact on antitrust practice in Mexico

 Outlook and challenges